 The 2021 Northwestern College Preparation Program (CPP) offers academically advanced high school students from across the US and abroad the opportunity to enroll in a noncredit Wildcat Connect: e-FOCUSseminar.
 All 2021 CPP programs will be offered online.
 Participants experience college life and academics in a safe and supportive online environment, which prepares them for college success in their first years.
-Our Wildcat Connect: e-FOCUS seminars are small, discussion-based noncredit courses offered in special topics including: Legal Interpretation and Communication, Design Thinking, Global Health Writing for College Success, Insight into Medicine, Chemistry Research, Game Theory, Global Justice, Linguistics, Misinformation and Public Opinion, Biology, Executive Coaching, Social Justice, Political Science, Psychology, and Social Ethics.
+Our Wildcat Connect: e-FOCUS seminars are small, discussion-based noncredit courses offered in special topics including: Legal Interpretation and Communication, Design Thinking, Mathematics, Global Health Writing for College Success, Insight into Medicine, Chemistry Research, Game Theory, Global Justice, Linguistics, Misinformation and Public Opinion, Biology, Executive Coaching, Social Justice, Political Science, Psychology, and Social Ethics.

 Please visit our website for more information on each seminar.
 Most seminars are taught by Northwestern faculty with assistance of a designated CPP Teaching Assistant.